-- The practice held a register of patients living in vulnerable circumstances including homeless people and those with a learning disability. - The practice worked with a local homeless shelter to provide GP services for patients of no fixed abode. - End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice had information available for vulnerable patients about how to access support groups and voluntary organisations. - Staff interviewed knew how to recognise signs of abuse in children, young people and adults whose circumstances may make them vulnerable. - The practice had identified 134 patients as carers, which was less than 1% of the practice list size.
-Health checks and flu jabs were offered to carers.
-The practice did not have a carers' champion to help ensure that the various services supporting carers were coordinated and effective.
-There was no written information available to direct carers to the avenues of support available to them.
+- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - End of life care was delivered in a coordinated way which took into account the needs of those whose circumstances may make them vulnerable. - An annual health check was offered to patients identified as having a learning disability.
+There were 34 patients on the register and all of these had received a health check in the previous 12 months. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice had information available for vulnerable patients about how to access various support groups and voluntary organisations. - Staff interviewed knew how to recognise signs of abuse in children, young people and adults whose circumstances may make them vulnerable.
+They were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - The practice had identified 64 patients as carers which equated to approximately 2% of the practice list.
+There was a carers champion and a carers noticeboard in the patient waiting area with written information available to direct carers to the various avenues of support available to them.
+The practice had achieved gold level of the Herts Valleys Local Incentive Scheme by completing a survey of their carers to demonstrate satisfaction and an awareness of the carers champion and support available to them.